Justice Frank J. and Virginia Williams

 This handwritten letter, dated Jun 22, 1929 is written from Bernhardt Wall to Stewart McClelland.
 The letter describes Wall's attempts at procuring his place as the artist for the "Lincoln portrait on the diploma", and discusses what he's doing to prepare for the job.
 The one page letter is on yellow paper and an illustration of a young boy staring up at a monument of a man with a dog at his feet is included.
 The illustration is captioned "Eighth Judicial District Shrine Marking Roade Paced by Lincoln."
 Written below the illustration is "This wasn't used BW".

 Copyright protected by Mississippi State University Libraries.
 Use of materials from this collection beyond the exceptions provided for in the Fair Use and Educational Use clauses of the U.S. Copyright Law may violate federal law.
 Permission to publish or reproduce is required.

-Mississippi State University Libraries, Frank and Virginia Williams Collection of Lincolniana, Original Manuscript Collection, Series 1: Abraham Lincoln Legal Documents, 1837-1859, Box 1, Folder 38
+Mississippi State University Libraries, Frank and Virginia Williams Collection of Lincolniana, Bernhardt Wall Correspondence Collection, Box 1, Folder 1 (Mixed Materials)

 The Frank and Virginia Williams Collection of Lincolniana Repository

 Mississippi State University Libraries (electronic version).

 For more information about the contents of this collection, email firstname.lastname@example.org.

 Letter, Bernhardt Wall to Stewart McClelland, June 22, 1929, Bernhardt Wall Correspondence Collection, Frank and Virginia Williams Collection of Lincolniana, Mississippi State University Libraries.